DreamyCecil/SE1-ModSDK/README.md

   - `EccExtras` - Extra features for entity sources utilized by the custom Entity Class Compiler
   - `Engine` - Common code suitable for all engine versions that was moved from the original headers
   - `EngineEx` - Custom extensions to the SDK in a form of new useful classes and functions
-  - `Models` & `ModelsMP` - Model headers used by `Entities` and `Game` projects from the SDK
+- `Models` & `ModelsMP` - Model headers used by vanilla `Entities` and `Game` projects from the SDK
 - `Ecc.exe` - Entity Class Compiler

+## Vanilla modules
+Games on 1.05 and 1.07 engine versions also include extra libraries, which are useful for when you need to link your logic with standard entities.
+For example, in entity packs that implement new enemy types, which are derived from the standard `CEnemyBase`.

+These libraries reside under a specific engine version (e.g. `Engine107`) and may include the following files:
-Games on 1.05 and 1.07 engine versions also include headers of vanilla modules under extra `EntitiesV`, `GameGUIV` and `GameV` directories and static libraries for all three projects: `EntitiesV.lib`, `GameGUIV.lib` and `GameV.lib` (including debug ones with a `VD` suffix).
+- Headers based on the vanilla code under `EntitiesV`, `GameGUIV` and `GameV` directories.
+- Static libraries for all three projects: `EntitiesV.lib`, `GameGUIV.lib` and `GameV.lib`, including debug ones with a `VD` suffix.

-They are suffixed with `V` (for "Vanilla") to avoid confusion with libraries from the SDK itself.
+These files are suffixed with `V` (for "Vanilla") to avoid confusion with libraries from the SDK itself.
 But they still refer to the original dynamic link libraries (e.g. `Entities.dll` in TFE and `EntitiesMP.dll` in TSE).

-These libraries are useful for when you need to link your logic with standard entities.
-For example, in entity packs that implement new enemy types, which are derived from the standard `CEnemyBase`.

 ## Project settings

-- When specifying paths to includes, specify a path to headers for all engine versions (e.g. `Includes/Common`) and a desired engine version (e.g. `Includes/Engine107`).
+- When specifying paths to includes, specify a path to headers for all engine versions (e.g. `Includes/Common/`) and a desired engine version (e.g. `Includes/Engine107/`).
+  - If you wish to use vanilla model headers from here instead of placing your own ones (e.g. for light mods with no model changes), specify a path to model headers (usually `Includes/CommonModels/`).

-- To include static libraries of a specific engine version, specify the same path as for the engine headers (e.g. `Includes/Engine107`).
+- To include static libraries of a specific engine version, specify the same path as for the engine headers (e.g. `Includes/Engine107/`).

-- And finally, specify the root directory of this branch (usually `Includes`) as a path to executable files (for running Entity Class Compiler as a simple `ecc` command).
+- And finally, specify the root directory of this branch (usually `Includes/`) as a path to executable files (for running Entity Class Compiler as a simple `ecc` command).
 This is only required for projects that contain and compile entity source (`.es`) files.

 ## License